 The Audio-Technica AT897 is a Line + Gradient (shotgun) electret condenser microphone with a hypercardioid capsule.
-It measures 279 mm long with an interference tube long enough to achieve its high directionality, but short enough that it doesn’t enter frame when mounted on-camera and fits inside most general boom pole shock mounts and blimps.
+It measures 279 mm long with an interference tube long enough to achieve its high directionality but short enough that it doesn't enter the frame when mounted on the camera and fits inside most general boom pole shock mounts and blimps.
 The AT897 is a go-to choice for film and television for its natural on-axis pickup and excellent sound rejection from the rear and sides.

 The Audio-Technica AT897 Polar Response Graph